-If the assignment is between a married couple or civil partners however and the proceeds benefit both of the original owners and not just the new owner, HMRC might look at the overall transaction rather than the individual steps and apply tax accordingly.
+If the assignment is between a married couple or civil partners and the proceeds benefit both of the original owners and not just the new owner, HMRC might look at the overall transaction rather than the individual steps and apply tax accordingly.

 There are no time constraints on the new owner to surrender the bond.
-If the surrender is deferred following assignment, additional years of top slicing relief could accumulate and potentially mitigate the tax liability, when it is ultimately surrendered.
-Additionally, if dealing with an international bond, the timing aspect should focus on the appropriate tax year to surrender so that the bond gain can soak up what remains of the new policy owner’s personal allowance, starting rate band for savings income and personal savings allowance.
+If the surrender is deferred following assignment, additional years of top-slicing relief could accumulate and potentially mitigate the tax liability, when it is ultimately surrendered.
+Additionally, if dealing with an offshore bond, the timing aspect should focus on the appropriate tax year to surrender so that the bond gain can soak up what remains of the new policy owner’s personal allowance, starting rate band for savings income and personal savings allowance.